scottfully/med-hack-hackathon-2025/README.md

 Open the default base url e.g. http://127.0.0.1:5000/

-Optional...
+#Optional#

-You can use a virtual environment python -m venv venv
+You can use a virtual environment: python -m venv venv

-Windows activate virtual environment venv\Scripts\activate
+Windows activate virtual environment: venv\Scripts\activate

-You should be able to install all packages with the following command pip install -r requirements.txt
+You should be able to install all packages with the following command: pip install -r requirements.txt